o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-blast/process-blast-asset.md

    1. In **Asset Processor**, select the **Assets** tab.

-   1. Right\-click the asset in the asset list to open the context menu.
+   1. Right-click the asset in the asset list to open the context menu.

    1. Choose **Reprocess File** from the context menu.
 ![\[Automatic process of Blast assets.\]](/images/user-guide/physx/blast/ui-blast-process-automatic.png)

 ## Process Blast mesh assets manually

-Manually processing blast assets requires you to add a mesh group for each chunk mesh so that **Asset Processor** can generate the run\-time asset.
-Manual processing also requires you to add each run\-time mesh to the **Blast Family Mesh Data** component.
+Manually processing blast assets requires you to add a mesh group for each chunk mesh so that **Asset Processor** can generate the run-time asset.
+Manual processing also requires you to add each run-time mesh to the **Blast Family Mesh Data** component.
 If you need to add modifiers to the blast mesh chunks, such as specifying a vertex color stream, you must use this manual process.

 **To process Blast assets manually**